 When you’re submitting your data, you must include your employees’ NI numbers.

-If you don’t have an employee’s NI number then under HM Revenue & Customs (HMRC) rules, we won’t be able to claim tax relief from HMRC for them if you’re deducting contributions from their pay after tax is taken.
+If you don’t have an employee’s NI number, then under HM Revenue & Customs (HMRC) rules, if you’re deducting contributions from their pay after tax is taken (net tax basis), we won’t be able to claim tax relief from HMRC for them.

-Important – if you don’t have the employee’s NI number, you have a duty to ensure that minimum contributions are being paid.
-So, to comply with the rules, you’ll need to update your payroll system/files to deduct and send us the entire 4% employee contribution (instead of 3%).
+Important – if you don’t have the employee’s NI number, you have a duty to ensure that minimum contributions are paid.
+So, to comply with the rules, you’ll need to update your payroll to deduct and send us 5% employee contribution (instead of 4%).

 Deducting contributions before tax? (gross tax basis)

-If any NI numbers are missing for your employees, and your account is set up on the gross tax basis, this will not affect the tax relief that they automatically get on their pension contributions.
-However, it’s still important that you provide all employees’ NI numbers, as you’re still required by law to provide this information to us within six weeks of you receiving it.
-Not only that, we also use NI numbers to ensure each of your employees can be traced in future so that they can access their savings.
+If NI numbers are missing but your account is set up on the gross tax basis, this will not affect the tax relief that they automatically get on their pension contributions.
+However, you’re still required by law to provide all employees’ NI numbers.

 What happens if my employees can’t find their NI numbers?

-If an employee doesn’t know if they have a NI number or has lost their NI number, they can find more information about how to trace this on www.gov.uk/lost-national-insurance-number.
-They can also use this link to apply for an NI number.
+If an employee doesn’t know if they have a NI number or has lost their NI number, they can find information about how to trace this on the government’s website.
+They can also use this link to apply for a NI number.

 How do I add my employees’ NI numbers?